NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/marking-snare.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "This snare is often used to mark intruders for later tracking or identification.
 When you create this snare, you must decide whether to make it a dye or a scent marker.
-Either type of marking grants a +2 circumstance bonus to [[Actions/Track|Track]] the creature for up to 24 hours or until the dye or scent is washed off (requiring at least a gallon of water and 10 minutes of scrubbing).
-A creature that enters a square of the snare must attempt a DC 17 Reflex check save.  * * *  **Success** The creature is unaffected.  **Failure** The snare marks the creature.  **Critical Failure** The snare marks the creature, and the creature is [[Conditions/Blinded|Blinded]] until the end of its next turn."
+Either type of marking grants a +2 circumstance bonus to [[Track]] the creature for up to 24 hours or until the dye or scent is washed off (requiring at least a gallon of water and 10 minutes of scrubbing).
+A creature that enters a square of the snare must attempt a DC 17 Reflex check save.\n\n**Success** The creature is unaffected.\n**Failure** The snare marks the creature.\n**Critical Failure** The snare marks the creature, and the creature is [[Blinded]] until the end of its next turn."
 powerTitle1:
 actionEconomy1:
 type1: